 Google Cloud Platform (GCP)¶

 Atlas supports deploying clusters onto Google Cloud Platform (GCP).
 This page provides reference material related to Atlas cluster deployments on GCP.
+You can't deploy serverless instances on GCP.

 Depending on your cluster tier, Atlas supports the following GCP